 God showed how much he loved us by sending his one and only Son into the world so that we might have eternal life through him.
 This is real love—not that we loved God, but that he loved us and sent his Son as a sacrifice to take away our sins.1 John 4:9-10 NLT

 God did something unimaginable.
-To show us how greatly He loves us, He sent Jesus, His one and only Son, into the world to be tortured and nailed to a cross, laid in a grave, and to arise.
-This was done to purchase salvation for everyone that will take God’s exclusive offer.
+To show us how greatly He loves us, He sent Jesus, His one and only Son, into the world to be tortured and nailed to a cross to purchase salvation for everyone that will take His exclusive offer.
 The sacrifice of Jesus demonstrated the love God has for us, and He did this while we were still in open rebellion against Him.
 That is hope.
 That is salvation.
 That is life-changing love.

 So, how does my in-laws’ love toward me figure into today’s message?
 Well, please don’t misunderstand what I’m about to write.
 I write this knowing how far above Jesus is from us.
 Still, I see a shadow of my God in what my in-laws did.